UCATSEN is one of four extended versions of the UCAT, designed to support people with special educational needs.

 You may be entitled to sit the UCATSEN if you have one or more of the following:

-If you need to provide evidence to support your application for UCATSEN, you’ll need to get a signed letter on headed paper from your school or college and it needs to outline some very specific information about the accommodations you’re entitled to and the basis of this entitlement.
-See the details here.
+If you need to provide evidence to support your application for UCATSEN, you’ll need to get a signed letter on headed paper from your school or college.
+It needs to outline some specific information about the accommodations you’re entitled to and the basis of this entitlement.
+See details here for the UK and details here for ANZ.

-Tips for UCATSEN tend to mirror the advice for the UCAT exam: prepare early, and tailor your approach to each of the five sections.
+Tips for UCATSEN tend to mirror general advice for the UCAT exam: prepare early, and tailor your approach to each of the five sections.

-Check out these UCATSEN-specific tips from Teddy, a medical school applicant who has ADHD, dyslexia, dyspraxia and dyscalculia, who scored 763 in her examination.
+Check out these UCATSEN-specific tips from Teddy, a Medical School student who has ADHD, dyslexia, dyspraxia and dyscalculia and scored 763 in her test!

 Loading More Content